youtube-description

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Transcribe a finished YouTube video and generate its description block — a very short 2-sentence description, your fixed CTA, and YouTube chapter timestamps — then write it into your content record.
 Uses ElevenLabs Scribe for word-level timestamps.
-Use when asked to "write the YouTube description", "generate timestamps / chapters for this video", "describe this YT video", "make the description for <video>", or "/youtube-description".About this skill
+Use when asked to "write the YouTube description", "generate timestamps / chapters for this video", "describe this YT video", "make the description for <video>", or "/youtube-description".Key capabilities

 youtube-description